SchlossLab/Sovacool_OptiFit_mSphere_2022/AnalysisRoadmap.md

 ## 1. Independent database [Kelly]
 * Questions:
 	- How well does fitting into a reference perform vs. de novo
-	- How does fitting into a reference using OptiFit perform vs. VSEARCH- [ ]based open/closed clustering
+	- How does fitting into a reference using OptiFit perform vs. VSEARCH-based open/closed clustering
 	- How important is the composition of the reference database?
  	- How sensitive is OptiFit to random variation?
 * First, use SILVA (without greengenes or rdp):